mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 ***TODO: @Jeb can you please make pass on below and replace this section as appropriate with info from HBP, UMBC or alike*** For example, Federated Learning on private sensitive information is a real-world use-case which FPC Lite enables securely on Hyperledger Fabric.
 To illustrate this, consider the case of training a model, e.g, Convolutional Neural Network (CNN), for detecting brain abnormalities such as precancerous lesions or aneurysms.
-To achieve high accuracy we need considerably more data than single entities (e.g., a hospital) usually has.
+To achieve high accuracy we need considerably more data than any single entity (e.g., a hospital) usually possess.
 Yet regulations like HIPAA make sharing brain CT scans or MRI studies, labeled by radiologists, hard if not impossible.
 Furthermore, to allow widest use of a derived model, it should be freely shareable without any privacy concerns.
 Lastly, to provide the necessary accountability and audit trail, such a federated application is ideally tied to a ledger.
 While there are cryptographic solutions to perform federated learning in a strongly private manner, e.g., based on differential privacy, for such a setting, they are very expensive in terms of computation and, in particular, communication complexity.

 A sketch on how this could be solved as follows: